krk2211/OneStop/README.md

 )
 ```

-5.Create a table of the users.
+5. Create a table of the users.
 ```sql
 CREATE TABLE `members` (
   `id` char(23) NOT NULL,